sandptel/gsoc25/README.md

 project link -- https://summerofcode.withgoogle.com/programs/2025/projects/mV0VlVwv

 ## Project Description
 Regolith is a productivity-focused Ubuntu-based desktop environment that combines tiling window managers (Sway, i3) with GNOME components for system management and GUI features.
 While GNOME depends on Mutter and custom Wayland protocols unsupported by wlroots-based compositors like Sway, this limits modularity and integration.
-To improve flexibility, this project aim to integrate the new Cosmic desktop components (cosmic-epoch), which, despite being in early alpha, offers a more modular and integration-friendly design33.
+To improve flexibility, this project aim to integrate the new Cosmic desktop components (cosmic-epoch), which, despite being in early alpha, offers a more modular and integration-friendly design.

 ## Outcome
 Core system settings, input, display, power management, session integration, config bridging, and installation steps are fully implemented with COSMIC components replacing GNOME-based ones.
 The forked cosmic-settings replacing regolith-control-center applies live sway commands and persists configs.
 Installation and session launching are documented and working.
 The complete checklist can be found below.